Efficiently Merge Presentations with Python

 presentation.save("combined.pptx", slides.export.SaveFormat.PPTX)

-This Python code shows you how to combine slides from presentations while applying your preferred slide layout to them to get one output presentation:
+The following Python example shows how to merge slides from multiple presentations while applying a specific slide layout to produce a single output presentation:

 import aspose.slides as slides